axingjia/Journey_to_marketing/README_RELATIONSHIP_SELLING.md

 * Both organizations and employees benefit from antibias measures.
 Organizations benefit from reduced legal costs, since not observing employee rights is illegal; and their image as a good emplyoer increases, resulting in enhanced organizational attractiveness.
 This makes it easier for the organization to recruit a pool of qualified applicants.
 And, although it is suggested that expanded employee rights, especially job security, may reduce needed management flexibility and profitability, it may be an impetus for better planning, resulting in increased profitability.
 * Increased profitability also may result from the benefit employees receive when their r ights are observed; employees may experience feelings of being treated fairly and respectfully, increased self-esteem, and a heighten sense of job security.
 Employees who have job security may be more productive and committed to the organization than those who do not.
 As employees begin to see the guarantees of job security as a benefit, organizations also gain through reduced wage-increase demands and greater flexibility in job assignments.

-## Salespeople's Et hics in Dealing with Their Employers
+## Salespeople's Ethics in Dealing with Their Employers